Obituary of James David Bryngelson

 -Granddaughter, Jewel 8

 A funeral service will be held at Christ the Servant Church on Thursday, December 6th, at 1:00pm, followed by a reception in the hall.
 Jim was an avid storyteller.
 His family invites you to share your stories and memories of Jim and sign the Book of Memories at www.JernsFH.com.
-Memorial contributions can be made in Jim’s name to the Options High School via Bellingham Public School Foundation.To send flowers to the family of James Bryngelson, please visit Tribute Store
+Memorial contributions can be made in Jim’s name to the Options High School via Bellingham Public School Foundation.To send flowers to the family or plant a tree in memory of James Bryngelson, please visit Tribute Store

 The family will be scattering Jim's remains privately at a later date.